ai-hospital-services/medicine-prescriber-prototype/README.md

  📌 -------------------------------> you are here
 ┬
 ├── .deploy   ---------------------> deployment related code
-│   ├── clusters   ----------------> contains fluxcd helm releases pipeline as code for gitops based CD │   └── helm   --------------------> contains Helm charts for Kubernetetes workloads - backend api and frontend app │── .github   ---------------------> github related workflows │   └── workflows   ---------------> contains code for running github workflows for CI and docker build and publish to GCR
+│   ├── clusters   ----------------> contains fluxcd helm release pipelines as code for gitops based CD │   └── helm   --------------------> contains Helm charts for Kubernetetes workloads - backend api and frontend app │── .github   ---------------------> github related workflows │   └── workflows   ---------------> contains code for running github workflows for CI and docker build and publish to GCR